+Adult Students:

-Adult Students: first time freshmen who have been out of high school one semester and never taken college courses at another university since high school graduation, students who are military or veteran, or students with a GED.
-Students who enroll the fall semester after their high school graduation and took college courses during high school or the summer immediately following graduation are considered traditional first-time freshman (please see the direct-from-high school pages (http://www.utoledo.edu/admission/freshman/admission-standards.html)).
+First time freshmen who have been out of high school one semester and never taken college courses at another university since high school graduation, students who are military or veteran, or students with a GED.
+Students who enroll the fall semester after their high school graduation and took college courses during high school or the summer immediately following graduation are considered traditional first-time freshman.

-For regular admission, UT requires adult students to:
+Adult Student Application Requirements

+- Admission application - Submit a high school cumulative GPA of 2.0 or higher; in this case, no ACT/SAT scores will be needed.

+May be required:

-- Complete minimum college preparatory curriculum course work: 4 years/units of English - 4 years/units of math (including algebra I and II and geometry or equivalent) for 2014 graduates and beyond, - and only 3 years of math needed for graduates prior to 2014 - 3 years/units of natural science - 3 years/units of social science - Submit a high school cumulative GPA of 2.0 or higher; in this case, no ACT/SAT scores will be needed. - Students who are 25 years of age or older, or a current member of the U.S. military or veterans are admitted regardless of GPA; no ACT/SAT scores will be needed. - Students who do not fall into either of these categories and have a high school cumulative GPA under 2.0 must submit a minimum 15 ACT (740-790 SAT, if taken before March 2016.
-Or a 830-870 SAT, if taken March 2016 or after).
+- Students who are 25 years of age or older, or a current member of the U.S. military or veterans are admitted regardless of GPA; no ACT/SAT scores will be needed. - Students who do not fall into either of these categories and have a high school cumulative GPA under 2.0 must submit a minimum 15

+ACT or 830-870 SAT, if taken March 2016 or after.
 If a student does not meet this requirement, they may submit an appeal form that delineates their college readiness.
 The appeal will be reviewed by a committee.
-Appeal forms should be submitted as soon as possible, with a final deadline of August 1. - Based upon a student's major and the ACT or SAT score, students may be required to take placement tests, which will assist in placing student in courses
+Appeal forms should be submitted as soon as possible, with a final deadline of August 1.

+Based upon a student's major and the ACT or SAT score, students may be required to take placement tests, which will assist in placing student in courses